microsoft/secureboot_objects/Readme.md

 3. `sha1 (Optional<str>)`: The sha1 hash of the file.
 Included in the readme
    if provided.

+## Code of Conduct

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).

+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact `opencode@microsoft.com <mailto:opencode@microsoft.com>`_. with any additional questions or comments.

 ## License

 Terms of Use for Microsoft Secure Boot Objects ("Secure Boot Objects")